 Naloxone is only effective if it’s given in time, which is shortly after overdose symptoms occur.
 It comes as a nasal spray or injector, and many professionals are advocating a standard to make naloxone more accessible to save lives.

 Due to the potency of the drug, a person suffering from fentanyl addiction may not last long.
 Consistent use of fentanyl will likely lead to overdose and death.

 Stopping use, however, can be difficult because the person will likely be dependent on fentanyl, meaning they will experience painful withdrawal when they stop using.

-Fentanyl Addiction Withdrawal And Detox
+Fentanyl Opioid Overdose, Withdrawal, And Detox